rbcavanaugh/easy-website-template/README.md

 It's set up to be a simple website that will let you include

--   a page about yo
+-   a page about you

 -   a page about your research